Pills 'n' Thrills and Bellyaches: Critical reception

-Pills 'n' Thrills and Bellyaches was met with generally positive reviews from music critics.
-Stuart Maconie of NME hailed Pills 'n' Thrills and Bellyaches as "a tremendous record, and a gauntlet chucked at the feet of all the other would-be legends in town".
+Several writers praised the writing of Pills 'n' Thrills and Bellyaches.
+Stuart Maconie of NME hailed it as "a tremendous record, and a gauntlet chucked at the feet of all the other would-be legends in town."
 Los Angeles Times writer Jonathan Gold said any person with a "degree can tell you about pop’s post-modern condition, the simultaneous existence of all forms of music at once, but you rarely hear it expressed like this on a single record".
-Select's Andrew Harrison referred to it as "[l]udicrously, expansively, stupidly excellent", going on to praise Oakenfold's DJ pedigree.
-In a review for The Village Voice, critic Robert Christgau cited "Grandbag's Funeral" and "Kinky Afro" as highlights but stated that "their Voidoids is hotter than their 'dance music'".
+The staff at CMJ New Music Report praised the band for being "more forward-thinking, diverse and downright interesting [on this album] than most would have imagined from previous dour efforts."
+Select's Andrew Harrison referred to it as "ludicrously, expansively, stupidly excellent", going on to praise Oakenfold's DJ pedigree, which the CMJ New Music Report staff also did.

-Simon Reynolds, writing in The New York Times, called it a "perplexing mishmash" that can alienate listeners outside of Manchester's rave scene, "because it's designed to confuse and repel outsiders".
-In a less enthusiastic review, Bob Mack of Entertainment Weekly said that apart from "Step On" and "Donovan", the album shows that the band is less interesting than their Madchester contemporaries and do not warrant comparisons to the Rolling Stones.
+Other reviewers were less receptive to the album.
+Simon Reynolds, writing in The New York Times, called it a "perplexing mishmash" that can alienate listeners outside of Manchester's rave scene "because it's designed to confuse and repel outsiders."
+In a less enthusiastic review, Bob Mack of Entertainment Weekly said that apart from "Step On" and "Donovan", the album shows that the band is less interesting than their Madchester contemporaries and does not warrant comparisons to the Rolling Stones.
 Jornal do Brasil's Arthur Dapieve called it disappointing, stating that the titles of the songs match the monotony of their sound.
+In a review for The Village Voice, critic Robert Christgau cited "Grandbag's Funeral" and "Kinky Afro" as highlights but stated that "their Voidoids is hotter than their 'dance music.

-In a retrospective review for AllMusic, Stephen Thomas Erlewine called Pills 'n' Thrills and Bellyaches a hedonistic album that was the peak of Happy Mondays' "career (and quite arguably the whole baggy/Madchester movement) ... a celebratory collage of sex, drugs, and dead-end jobs where there's no despair because only a sucker could think that this party would ever come to an end".
+Retrospective reviews were highly positive.
+In a review for AllMusic, Stephen Thomas Erlewine called Pills 'n' Thrills and Bellyaches a hedonistic album that was the peak of Happy Mondays' "career (and quite arguably the whole baggy/Madchester movement) ... a celebratory collage of sex, drugs, and dead-end jobs where there's no despair because only a sucker could think that this party would ever come to an end".
 The staff at Q magazine called it their "artistic peak" and a "top-hole album", while the staff at PopMatters saw the album as the band's "masterpiece", dubbing it the "Ulysses of modern rock music — the rock album that didn’t just question what rock music is, but ignored what rock music is".
 BBC Music reviewer Daryl Easlea wrote that the album "all gets a bit much toward the end, but no matter, what a hoot it is on the way there".
+Edward Sharp-Paul of FasterLouder said the band's tracks "still lived or died depending on whether the tone-deaf waster out front could think of something halfway coherent to mumble about."
+Writing for Pitchfork, Ian Cohen lauded the album as a "masterpiece that reinvented post-punk for the rave era", which "remains eternally alluring for any musical movement trying to balance drugs, thugs, and hugs, all raving under one roof."